charlesweir/BrickPython/docs/introduction.rst

 ================================================

 To make user input easy, this module provides and integration with the Tk graphical interface, using the Python Tkinter framework.
 The class that does this is :class:`.TkApplication`.
-For convenience it derives from BrickPiWrapper.
-The default shows a small grey window which accepts keystrokes, and exits when the 'q' key is pressed.
+By default it shows a small grey window which accepts keystrokes, and exits when the 'q' key is pressed, but this can be overridden.

 Our example applications have a main class that derives from :class:`.TkApplication`, which itself derives from :class:`.BrickPiWrapper`.